kkga/kkga/about.md

 ![me](/img/about/leica.webp)

 My name is Gadzhi.
-I was born in [Dagestan](https://wikipedia.org/wiki/Dagestan) and currently reside in İstanbul.
+I was born in [Dagestan](https://wikipedia.org/wiki/Dagestan).
 Designing software is both my profession and passion.

 ### Work